ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 When AS authorizes a request, it will return an Access Token and a `cnf` object in the AS-to-Client response.
-Before C initiates the DTLS handshake with RS, it MUST send a `POST` request containing the new Access Token to the `/authz-info` resource hosted by RS.
+Before C initiates the DTLS handshake with RS, it MUST send a `POST` request containing the new Access Token to the authz-info resource hosted by RS.
 If this operation yields a positive response, C SHOULD proceed to establish a new DTLS channel with RS.
 To use raw public key mode, C MUST pass the same public key that was used for constructing the Access Token with